bsinghpratap/papers-presented-bioNLP/README.md

 - ConCare: Personalized Clinical Feature Embedding via Capturing the Healthcare Context [LINK](https://arxiv.org/pdf/1911.12216.pdf)

+- Relation of the Relations: A New Paradigm of the Relation Extraction Problem [LINK](https://arxiv.org/abs/2006.03719)

+- Privacy Risk in Machine Learning: Analyzing the Connection to Overfitting [LINK](https://arxiv.org/pdf/1709.01604.pdf)

 ## Some related papers from discussion

 - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding: [LINK](https://arxiv.org/abs/1810.04805)